-- Title and abstract - o Does the title clearly reflect the content of the article?
+- · Title and abstract - o Does the title clearly reflect the content of the article?
 Yes - Does the abstract present the main findings of the study?
 More or less.
 I disagree with the affirmation that they found a latitudinal pattern.
 The effects of differences in tidal conditions seem more relevant.

-Replaced by 'site position' because local environmental conditions (due to latitude..) are also important.
+Replaced by 'site position' (L23) because local environmental conditions (eg temperature due to latitude...) are also important.

-Introduction

-- o Are the research questions/hypotheses/predictions clearly presented?
+- Introduction - o Are the research questions/hypotheses/predictions clearly presented?
 Yes - o Does the introduction build on relevant research in the field?
-Yes o Are the methods and analyses sufficiently detailed to allow replication by other researchers?
-I don't know
+Yes - Materials and methods - o Are the methods and analyses sufficiently detailed to allow replication by other researchers?
+I don't know not easy to follow according to the explanations in the manuscript.
+I think it would reach a larger audience if they used a figure to explain the indicators used in the evaluation of the dynamics (especially for NCR and DSDSP).
+It would also be helpful to provide a brief explanation of what high and low values on these variables mean.